- Discover the iconic landscapes and desert-adapted wildlife of Namibia

 - Electrical converter and adapter

-- Binoculars (highly recommended)
+- Binoculars (very highly recommended)

 - Southern Africa wildlife/birding books